polkadot-js/api/docs/start/types.extend.md

 pub type Address = <Indices as StaticLookup>::Source;
 ```

-vs what is defined on the node-template -
+And this is what is defined on the node-template -

 ```rust
 /// The lookup mechanism to get account ID from whatever is passed in dispatchers.